Semiparametric Bayesian Difference-in-Differences: Proposed Bayesian Methodology

-where $q(a)$ denotes the $a$ quantile of $\{\tau_\eta^s:s=1,\ldots,B\}$.
-We also obtain the Bayesian point estimator (the posterior mean) by averaging the simulation draws: $\overline{\tau}_{\eta}=B^{-1}\sum_{s=1}^B \tau_\eta^s$.
+where $q(a)$ denotes the $a$ quantile of $\{\tau_\eta^s:s=1,\ldots,S\}$.
+We also obtain the Bayesian point estimator (the posterior mean) by averaging the simulation draws: $\overline{\tau}_{\eta}=S^{-1}\sum_{s=1}^S \tau_\eta^s$.

-For the choice of the prior process $W^m$, we use a Gaussian process with mean $\mu$ and the squared exponential (SE) covariance function $K\left(\cdot,\cdot\right)$ \citep[p.83]{rassmusen2006gaussian} given by
+For the choice of the prior process $W^m$, we use a Gaussian process with mean $\mu$ and the squared exponential (SE) covariance function $K\left(\cdot,\cdot\right)$ \citep[p.83]{williams2006gaussian} given by

 where the hyperparameter $\nu^2$ is the kernel variance and $a_{1n},\ldots,a_{pn}$ are rescaling parameters that reflect the relevance of each covariate in predicting $\eta^m$.
 In practice, the hyperparameters $\mu$, $\nu$, and $a_{1n},\ldots,a_{pn}$ can be chosen by maximizing the marginal likelihood.
-When the exponential family specification in (\ref{condpdf}) takes the Gaussian form, Step (a) of posterior computation in Algorithm \ref{algorithm_1} is analytically tractable and computationally very efficient, see Supplementary Appendix \ref{details:implementation} for details.
-For non-Gaussian cases, one can use Laplace approximation or Monte Carlo sampling for Step (a).
+When the exponential family specification in (\ref{condpdf}) takes the Gaussian form, Step (a) of posterior computation in Algorithm \ref{algorithm_1} is analytically tractable and computationally very efficient.
+See Supplementary Appendix \ref{details:implementation} for details.
+For non-Gaussian cases, one can use Laplace approximation or MCMC for Step (a) as suggested by \cite{williams2006gaussian}.
+The construction of the Gaussian process prior naturally accommodates discrete covariates.
+It would be interesting to establish the posterior contraction rate under the framework of \cite{norets2022}.
+However, the asymptotic results for our Bayesian approaches under Gaussian process priors (Appendix \ref{sec:sq:exp}) focus on continuous covariates.